 Fresh bolete are delicious braised, sauteed, stir-fried, marinated or grilled.

 Most French restaurants offer sauteed cepe in garlic oil or butter.

 Finely sliced cep is delicious in soups, sauces, pasta dishes, rice, stews, and stir-fried dishes.

 Large cep caps can be employed in the stuffing.

 Fine slices can also be added in pizza, pasta, pastry, and potpie preparations.

 Like other wild mushrooms, porcini also complement well with seafood, lamb, and poultry in a variety of mouth-watering recipes.

-Allergic, intolerance reactions to porcini mushrooms is rare.
-Being large and brimming with conspicuous features, bolete are one of the easiest mushrooms to forage.
-Sometimes they be confused to devils's bolete (Rubroboletus satanas) by the beginners while hunting.
-R. satanas has similar shape as bolete but can be easily distinguished by their red stem and blue stains at the break ends.
+Allergic, intolerance reactions to porcini mushrooms are rare.
+Being large and brimming with conspicuous features, bolete is one of the easiest mushrooms to forage.
+Sometimes they are confused with devils' bolete (Rubroboletus satanas) by the beginners while hunting.
+R. satanas has a similar shape as bolete but can be easily distinguished by their red stem and blue stains at the break ends.
 (Medical disclaimer).

 Further reading and Resources: